 And the report stated that:

 countries genuinely concerned about the human rights situation in Venezuela should explore the application of universal jurisdiction.

 Amnesty’s allegations about Venezuela are serious and, if true, deserve condemnation.
 But there are numerous reasons to question the group’s honesty, impartiality, and public statements.

 As Amnesty released this report, the threat of a U.S. military attack on Venezuela disguised a “humanitarian aid delivery” could not be more obvious.
 Never mind that Venezuela is, in fact, receiving foreign aid with authorization from the Maduro government.
-U.S. national security advisor and senator have repeatedly made against Venezuela’s military and Maduro.
+U.S. national security advisor John Bolton and senator Marco Rubio have repeatedly made Mafioso-like threats against Venezuela’s military and Maduro.
 Trump himself has been repeatedly threatening a military “option” since 2017 (the year he reportedly asked “Why are we not at war with Venezuela?”).

 Amnesty ignoring Trump’s attack on right to health and food